Fresh off my trip to Costa Rica, I hopped back on a plane this month with Krystal to do some exploring in Quintana Roo, Mexico.

 This was probably the 100th time I ate ceviche in three days.

-This is Mercado 28’s food vendor area, where drinks and food are insanely inexpensive and you can pass a few dollars to musicians and dancers who roam between tables performing while you eat.
+This is Mercado 28’s food vendor area, where drinks and food are inexpensive and you can pass a few dollars to musicians and dancers who roam between tables performing while you eat.
+It was festive and fun.
+I mean, how can you not have fun in a place like this?

-After just a few days, we jumped in a taxi and rode south toward Playa del Carmen, leaving Cancun behind like a weird dream.
+After just a few days it was time to hail a cab and ride south toward Playa del Carmen, leaving Cancun behind like a weird dream.

 Up next, Playa del Carmen and Tulum!